Espresso-Aficionados/website/guides/water.md

 Temperature raised to 97°C

 I was thinking that increasing the temperature higher could extract more compounds and may balance out the acidity.
 This did not work out well.
-Currently, at this point, I was thinking of heading towards RPalvis water, while reducing the hardness.
+Currently, at this point, I was thinking of heading towards RPavlis water, while reducing the hardness.

 #### _Attempt #4_